Simplicial Homology of Random Configurations: Motivation

-A very few papers deal with the properties of random simplicial complexes.
-As will be apparent below, for the Rips-Vietoris simplicial complex, the number of $k$-simplices boils down to the number of $(k+1)$-cliques of the underlying graph.
-As we mainly analyze this kind of complex, our work has thus strong links with the pioneering work of Penrose \cite{MR1986198}.
-Two recent papers \cite{MR2770552,Kahle2010} pursue the work of Penrose.
-Though there are certain similarities between our work and these references, we would like to point out the differences.
-In~\cite{MR2770552}, the number of points is fixed and the positions are i.i.d. random variables in $\R^d$, that is to say, the atoms are located according to the so-called Binomial point process.
-It differs from a Poisson point process by the randomness of the number of points.
-By randomization or depoissonization procedure, we can generally recover results for one model from results established for the other.
-Moreover, \cite{MR2770552} (respectively \cite{MR1986198}) is concerned with asymptotic regimes of the mean value of the Betti numbers (respectively asymptotic regimes of the mean and the variance of the number of $k$ simplices).
-Here, we do give exact formulas for any moment of the number of simplices for both the Poisson and the Binomial processes at the price of working on a square bounded domain, which we embed into a torus in order to avoid side effects.
+One of our main contributions are exact formulas for the first three moments of the number of simplices for both the Poisson and the Binomial processes at the price of working on a square bounded domain, which we embed into a torus in order to avoid side effects.
 The rationale behind this simplification is that when the size of the covering balls is small compared to the size of the square, the topology of the two sets (the union of balls in the square and the union of balls in the corresponding torus) must be similar.
-We also investigate the properties of the Euler characteristic.
-Moreover, by using Malliavin calculus, we go further since we can evaluate the speed of convergence in the CLT and give a concentration inequality to bound the distribution tail of the first Betti number.
+Our method could be generalized to compute the moments of any order but the computations become more and more tricky as the order increases.
+We also investigate the properties of the moments of the Euler characteristic.
+Moreover, by using Malliavin calculus, we go further than the previously cited works since we can evaluate the speed of convergence in the CLT.
+We also give a concentration inequality to bound the distribution tail of the first Betti number.

 During the final preparation of this paper, we learned that such an approach was used independently in \cite{Reitzner2011} for the analysis of $U$-statistics (functionals of a fixed chaos in our vocabulary) of Poisson processes.
 Both approaches rely on the ideas which appeared in \cite{Decreusefond:2008jc,Nourdin:2012fk}.